AlfonsoJohn/Task-Management/README.md

 - React: Frontend framework for building the user interface.
 - React Router: For managing navigation within the app.
 - Axios: HTTP client for making API requests.
+- Bootstrap: For styling and responsive design.
+- React Bootstrap: Bootstrap components for React.
+- AWS Amplify: For authentication and backend integration.
+- FontAwesome: For icons.
+- React Confetti: For confetti effects.
+- React Datepicker: For date picking functionality.

 ### Backend